 - Courses with designated time frames must be current from the start of the program. (fall of application year)

-- Mid-semester (spring) grades for required courses will be considered.
+- Mid-semester grades for prerequisite and required spring courses will be considered.
 Students requesting consideration for course work being performed outside of STCC must submit a mid-term grade report to the Admissions office along with their application.

 - Conditional acceptances will be given for applicants who have incomplete courses in the spring semester.
 The condition will state what final grade must be earned to gain full acceptance.
 Students not meeting stated conditions will not be granted admission to the program.

 - The following are examples of how to strengthen your application for admission